 The cancer cells appear large and round under the microscope.

-If your cancer cells look very undeveloped under the microscope, your doctor won’t be able to tell which type of NSCLC you have.
-Undeveloped cancer cells are called undifferentiated cancers.
-So your doctor might say you have undifferentiated NSCLC.
+If your cancer cells look very undeveloped under the microscope, your doctor won’t be able to tell what type of cancer you have.
+There are other tests the team can do, so they can get more information from the sample.